-This section establishes the procedures for public meetings of the Board of Supervisors, the Planning Commission, the Architectural Review Board, the Board of Equalization, the Board of Appeals, the Board of Zoning Appeals, the Electoral Board, and any advisory bodies established by the Board of Supervisors.
+This section establishes the procedures for public meetings of the Board of Supervisors, the Planning Commission, the Architectural Review Board, the Board of Equalization, the Board of Appeals, the Board of Zoning Appeals, the Electoral Board, and any advisory bodies established by the Board of Supervisors during the COVID-19 disaster in order to ensure the continuity of government.
+This section.
 These procedures may also be applied by the Albemarle County Public Schools, the authorities, and the other public bodies identified in Section 4 to the extent this section is practicable for their public bodies.
 These procedures may be used during the COVID-19 disaster in order to ensure the continuity of government.
 References to the "Board" and the "Supervisors" in this section should be modified as appropriate when applied by public bodies other than the Board of Supervisors.

 - A. The need to change how meetings are conducted during COVID-19.
 The Board fully endorses the statements in Virginia Code 2.2-3700, which is the introductory section of the Virginia Freedom of Information Act, that the "affairs of government are not intended to be conducted in an atmosphere of secrecy since at all times the public is to be the beneficiary of any action taken at any level of government," and that unless an exception to open meetings is invoked "every meeting shall be open to the public."
 The regulations in this section for conducting public meetings are necessary because the COVID-19 disaster makes it unsafe for public bodies, as well as their staff and the public, to physically assemble in one location or to conduct meetings in accordance with normal practices and procedures.
 Although the regulations in this section establish rules for conducting public meetings that are different from normal practices and procedures, the regulations are intended and designed to continue the policies expressed in Virginia Code § 2.2-3700. - B. Meeting format.
 Any meeting or activity that requires the Board to physically assemble may be held through real time electronic means (including audio, telephonic, video, or any other practical electronic medium) without a quorum physically assembled in one location.
-Nonetheless, this ordinance does not prohibit the Board from holding in-person public meetings provided that public health and safety measures as well as social distancing are taken into consideration, and that doing so does not violate any order or declaration from Governor Ralph S. Northam or the State Health Commissioner. - C. Agenda.
-The agenda for an electronic meeting should: (1) state that the meeting is being held pursuant to this ordinance; and (2) identify the opportunities for the public to access and participate in the electronic meeting.
-The failure to state these items on the agenda neither makes the electronic meeting illegal nor invalidates any action taken at the meeting.
+Nonetheless, this ordinance does not prohibit the Board from holding in-person public meetings provided that public health and safety measures as well as social distancing are taken into consideration, and that doing so does not violate any order or declaration from Governor Ralph S. Northam or the State Health Commissioner.

+C. Agenda.
+The agenda for an electronic meeting should: (1) state the following: (1) that the meeting is being held pursuant to this ordinance; (2) identify the persons responsible for receiving public comment; and (32) identify the opportunities for the public to access and participate in the electronic meeting.
+The failure to state these items on the agenda does not invalidate or make illegal neither makes the electronic meeting illegal nor invalidates any action taken at the meeting.